invertedv/testGo/docs/gomFile.md

 a comma-separated list of categorical (one-hot) features.
 - cts: \<field list\><br>
 a comma-separated list of continuous features.
-- emb: \<field list\><br>
+- emb: \<embFeature1{dim1}; embFeature2{dim2}; ...\><br>
-a comma-separated list of embedding features.
-Each entry is also a key/val pair of the name of the feature followed by the embedding dimension (field:dim).
+a semicolon-separated list of embedding features.
+The embedding dimension is enclosed within braces after the field name.
+For example, this snippet declares state and propType to be embedded with dimensions 4 and 2, respectively:

+       emb: state{4}; propType{2}

 Note: a model need not have all three of cat, cts, and emb, but it must have at least one.